 Rosemary Leith brings to the Board her deep expertise from 25 years in finance, principal investment, start-up creation and growth in Europe and North America.
-Rosemary is a Non-executive Director of Proton AG, provider of the world's most secure email.
-She is a Senior Advisor to SandboxAQ a Quantum and AI company.
-Rosemary was previously SID, Remuneration Committee Chair and a member of the Audit Committee of YouGov Plc, and was previously a Non-Executive Director of HSBC (UK) with responsibility for Digital and member of the Risk Committee.
-She is a Trustee of the National Gallery (London) and Chair of the Digital Advisory Board and a Fellow at Harvard University's Berkman Center for Internet & Society.
+Rosemarv is a Non-Executive Director of Proton AG, provider of the world's most secure email.
+She is a Senior Advisor to SandboxAO a Quantum and AI company.
+Rosemary was previously SID.
+Remuneration Committee Chair and a member of the Audit Committee of YouGov Plc. was previously a Non-Executive Director of HSBC (UK) with responsibility for Digital and member of the Risk Committee, and previously a Trustee of the National Gallery.

+Rosemary is Chair of the Digital Advisory Board and a Fellow at Harvard University's Berkman Center for Internet & Society.
 She has extensive experience in the technology and digital fields, including as a co-founding Director of the World Wide Web Foundation, and advises and invests in several technology businesses.
-Rosemary became the Chair of the Risk Committee in April 2023.

-Proton AG, World Wide Web Foundation, National Gallery and Bolon Management Limited
+Proton AG, World Wide Web Foundation, and Bolon Management Limited